andraugust/andraugust.github.io/quantum-3.md

 $$

-So it seems that Alice and Bob's measurements _aren't_ compatible and inherently disturb each other, but the tensor versions _do_ commute:
+So it seems that Alice and Bob's measurements _aren't_ compatible, but the tensor versions _do_ commute:

 $$